digital-asset/daml/ledger-service/http-json/README.md

    in a gRPC endpoint; consider whether it is actually important enough for the use cases described above.

-7. Returning extra data is not free; it is a permanent semantic burden on every new user of the endpoint.
+7. Returning extra data is not free; it is a permanent cognitive burden on every new user of the endpoint.
 As such, if a piece of information will not be used by many users of the endpoint, it should probably be stripped away.
 Do not merely pass through everything